-It's still average in our books, which is why it earns a 5 out of 10.
+The Corolla earns a respectable 7.2 out of 10 on our overall scale.
 (Read more about how we rate cars.)

 The 2017 Toyota Corolla carries over mechanically unchanged from previous years.
 Under the hood are two different 1.8-liter inline-4s that prioritize frugality over fun.
 Still, the current model is a little more rewarding to drive than its predecessors.

 Toyota is making available its Toyota Safety Sense-P safety package on all trims of the Corolla.
-The suite of active safety features includes forward collision warning with automatic emergency braking, adaptive cruise control, automatic high beams, and lane-departure warning with active lane control to help steer drivers back into their lane.
+The suite of active safety features includes forward-collision warning with automatic emergency braking, adaptive cruise control, automatic high beams, and lane-departure warning with active lane control to help steer drivers back into their lanes.
 The automatic emergency braking includes pedestrian detection.